 The programme is delivered using a variety of mechanisms including face-to-face lectures, seminars, tutorials, field trips and a research project.
 It also includes project and scenario-based workshops, case studies and assignments in which group work and student-centred learning approaches will be used.
 Students will be encouraged to take responsibility and control of their own learning.
-This will culminate in the final research project in which students will be responsible for the conduction and reporting of a project with the assistance of a supervisor who is an expert in the chosen area.
+This will culminate in the final research project in which students will be responsible for the preparation and reporting of a project with the assistance of a supervisor who is an expert in the chosen area.

 The programme is taught full-time with the delivery of lectures/tutorials and seminars (two evenings per week) from 5:30 to 8:30p.m.
-Laboratory sessions and Field trips occur on a Friday or Saturday.
+Laboratory sessions and Field trips mostly occur on a Saturday.

 MASTER OF SCIENCE

 6 core courses 18

 Specialization courses 18

 Research Project A 12

 or or

 Research Project B 9

+Total compulsory credits 45

-Total compulsory credits 4
+Total compulsory credits POSTGRADUATE DIPLO

-POSTGRADUATE DIPLOMA
+POSTGRADUATE DIPLO MA

-Any 3 core courses 9

-Specialization courses 15